cdnnnn/cdn/file.md

                             </div>

                             {(() => {
-                              // Covers both sources of "a datasets fetch is in
+                              // Both the busy flag and the error message are
-                              // flight": the redux thunk status (drives the
+                              // tracked locally (set from the outcome of our
-                              // lazy navigation-triggered fetch) and the local
+                              // own dispatch calls) rather than read from the
-                              // flag the Refresh button sets directly.
-Either
+                              // datasets slice's own status/error fields —
-                              // one showing loading should render the skeleton. const datasetsBusy = datasetsLoading || datasetsRefreshing;
+                              // see datasetsErrorLocal above for why.

-                              if (datasetsBusy) {
+                              if (datasetsRefreshing) {
                                 return (
                                   <div className={styles.ev__dgrid} aria-busy="true" aria-label="Loading test suites">
                                     {Array.from({ length: SKELETON_CARD_COUNT }).map((_, i) => (